mhaof/musicFlow/README.md

 - [X] React libraries and ES6 syntax
 - [X] Worked with web requests and APIs
 - [X] Flexbox - a form of styling often used in React applications that allows components and elements to expand based on portions of the screen.
-- [X] Audio- native Javascript object
+- [X] Audio - native Javascript object